6 4 Pies A Metros

 Understanding the "Pie" Unit (Assuming a Defined Length)

 The term "pie" is not a standard unit of length in any widely recognized system.
-Therefore, we need to assume a definition for "pie" in order to proceed with the conversion.
+So, we need to assume a definition for "pie" in order to proceed with the conversion.
 For the purpose of this explanation, let's assume that one "pie" is equal to a specific length, which we'll need to know to perform the conversion.
 Without a defined length for a "pie," the conversion is impossible.
 We'll explore different scenarios based on possible definitions for a "pie," providing multiple examples to illustrate the conversion process.

 Scenario 1: Defining "Pie" Based on Historical or Regional Usage